jcjohnson/cnn-vis/README.md

 * `--num_sizes`: The number of sizes to use.
 Default is 1.
 * `--resize_type`: How to space the intermediate sizes between the initial and final sizes.
 Choices are `geometric` or `linear`; default is `geometric`.

+## Optimization options
+We optimize using gradient descent, and use RMSProp to compute per-parameter adaptive learning rates.
+* `--learning_rate`: The learning rate to use.
+Default is 1.0.
+* `--decay_rate`: Decay rate for RMSProp.
+Default is 0.95.
+Usually when RMSProp is used for stochastic gradient descent, it is common to use values greater than 0.9 for the decay rate; however in this application our gradients are not stochastic, so lower decay rate values sometimes work well.
+* `--num_steps`: The number of optimization steps to take at each size.
+* `--use_pixel_learning_rates`: Because the image is tiled with overlapping windows of input size to the CNN, each pixel will be contained in either 1, 2, or 4 windows; this can cause ugly artifacts near the borders of window regions, especially for high learning rates.
+If this flag is passed, divide the learning rate for each pixel by the number of windows that the pixel is contained in; this can sometimes help alleviate this problem.

+## P-norm regularization options
+P-norm regularization prevents individual pixels from getting too large.
+For noise initializations, p-norm regularization pulls each pixel toward zero (corresponding to the mean ImageNet color) and for image initializations, p-norm regularization will pull each pixel toward the value of that pixel in the initial image.
+* `--alpha`: The exponent of the p-norm.
+Note that [5] uses L2 regularization, corresponding to `alpha=2.0` while [2] suggests using `alpha=6.0`.
+Default is 6.0.
+* `--p_reg`: Regularization constant for p-norm regularization.
+Larger values will cause the p-norm constraint to be enforced more strongly.
+Default is 1e-4.
+* `--p_scale`: Scaling constant; divide pixels by this value before computing the p-norm regularizer.
+Note that a non-unit value for `p_scale` can be absorbed into `p_reg`, so this is technically redudent; however it can be useful for both numeric stability and to make it easier to compare values of `p_reg` across different values of `alpha`.

+## Auxiliary p-norm regularization options
+Parameters for a second p-norm regularizer; however the second p-norm regularizer always pulls towards zero, while the first p-norm regularizer pulls toward the initial image if it is given.
+If the initial image contains very saturated regions (either very white or very black) then even small deviations around the initial value can result in pixel values outside the [0, 255] range.
+A trick for getting around this problem is adding a second p-norm regularizer with a high exponent (maybe 11) and very low regularization constant (maybe 1e-11).
+This regularizer will have little effect on pixels near the center of the [0, 255] range, but will push pixels outside this range back toward zero.
+* `--alpha_aux`: Exponent for auxiliary p-norm regularization.
+Default is 6.
+* `--p_reg_aux`: Regularization strength for auxiliary p-norm regularization.
+Default is 0 (no auxiliary p-norm regularizer).
+* `--p_scale_aux`: Scaling constant for auxiliary p-norm regularizer, analogous to `p_scale`.

 # References
 [1] A. Dosovitskiy and T. Brox.
 "Inverting Convolutional Networks with Convolutional Networks", arXiv preprint arXiv:1506.02753 (2015).